Chapter 15 : The Art in Dark Arts

 She did as she was told and snapped out of her petrified trance.

 She nodded her head.
 “Yeah.
 Okay.”
-She said, still in shock that he had treated her mercifully.
+She agreed, still in shock that he had treated her mercifully.

 Draco stood there for a moment and watched her walk away, hoping that she wouldn’t fall down.